This post may contain affiliate links.

 It was a while before he would drink much from the sippy cup.
 He would always hold it and look and test it out, but a lot of times, wouldn’t drink a sip.
-Which leads me to the second tip…

 Don’t Give Them Another Choice

 It can be worrying that they are getting less milk than they should, but if a child really wants the milk or water, they will drink from the sippy cup.

-This also worked first hand with my son on the way home from a park one day.
+A good example is what happened to us with my son on the way home from a park one day.
 He was fussing, thirsty for some milk and all we had was a sippy cup.